Skip to cookie consent Skip to main content

 Woman with diabetes checking her blood sugar at home

-Over time, high blood sugar can cause health problems, including heart disease, vision loss, and kidney disease.
+Over time, high blood sugar can cause health problems, including heart disease, diabetic eye disease, and kidney disease.
 That’s why it’s important to understand how diabetes affects the body, learn about ways to prevent it, and find out how to recognize diabetes symptoms.
 Early diagnosis and treatment may help you or a loved one prevent serious health complications.

 Marie McDonnell, MD, a Mass General Brigham endocrinologist, answers patients’ top questions about diabetes and prediabetes.
 Dr. McDonnell is chief of the diabetes section in the Division of Endocrinology, Diabetes, and Hypertension at Brigham and Women's Hospital.